 In the summer of 2018, Brianna and Levi quietly started rebuilding their plans for the live artistic expression of Cave Paintings.
 In late summer, Cave Paintings performed as a duo at three Midwest music festivals.
 The duo’s wounds and wisdom from their experience battling fatal disease, mental health issues, and life in general was clearly on display in their raw performance and garnered an enthusiastic response from attendees.

 The duo decided to spend the next months delving into their melodic and lyrical archives to produce the long-awaited Cave Paintings Debut full-length album: DNA Soup.
 While cultivating the sonic exploration of DNA Soup, Cave Paintings decided to also produce a five-song bare-bones EP, Primitive, showcasing the pairs' songwriting in its purest form.
-Primitive is slotted for release 5.18.19 with a supporting Midwest spring tour to follow.
-We can expect the DNA Soup release later in 2019 with a national tour to follow.
+Primitive was released in may of 2019 with a short supporting Midwest spring tour to follow.
+The band planned to release their first full length production later that year.

 The plans for the primitive tour expanded rapidly in early 2019.
 A simple one week run around Wisconsin supporting Appleton native and multi-instrumentalist, Bloth – who also filled in on bass for Cave Paintings, ignited the crowds and compelled the 3 musicians to keep their boots on the ground as often as possible in the coming months.

 Cave Paintings booked about 40 summer time shows, and invited Bloth to join them in a more permanent role on the road.
 As their momentum and enthusiasm snowballed throughout the Midwest, the band continued to enjoy intense enthusiasm from crowds who had no idea who they were before the show.